willardivan/combine/README.md

 - Scans directories recursively
 - Detects text files (UTF-8 valid, no null bytes)
 - Filter files by extension (include or exclude)
+- Exclude specific files or directories from processing (excludes .git by default)
+- Filter files by content with pattern matching
-- Shows file format statistics for a directory
+- Shows file format statistics for a directory (can be combined with filters)
+- Compact mode by default to compress file content into a single line while preserving code structure
 - Excludes output file from processing
 - Interactive confirmation for current directory
 - Preserves relative paths in headers